rabbitmq/ra/docs/internals/INTERNALS.md

 when the timer triggers.
 If setting the time to `infinity`, the timer will not be started and any running timer with same name will be cancelled.

-The timer is relative and setting another timer with same name before the current timer runs out results in the current timer being reset.
+The timer is relative and setting another timer with the same name before the current timer runs out results in the current timer being reset.

 All timers are invalidated when the leader changes.
 State machines should